armchair-traveller/armchair-traveller/README.md

     As they say, keep on spreading the jam!
   </p>

-  These are some that I no longer actively peruse (chronological order) because I'm using other tools that serve similar purposes (but I still love them!):
+  These are some that I no longer actively peruse, in chronological order, because I'm using other tools that serve similar purposes (but I still love them!):

   <ol>